 Your pregnancy journey starts with a positive pregnancy test.
 That is the first of many tests offered throughout your prenatal care.
 Some tests diagnose conditions you may have during pregnancy, and others look for genetic abnormalities in your baby.
 Results from some tests may even impact your birth.
-Tests are valuable tools, but they can also create anxiety and stress during your pregnancy.
+Tests are valuable tools but can also create anxiety and stress during pregnancy.
 This article is a guide to your prenatal testing options with tips to understand and navigate tests for you and your baby during pregnancy.

 Become a Pregnancy Podcast Premium member or log in to access all articles and episodes ad-free.

 Article and Resources

 There are a lot of tests available to you when you are expecting, and it is easy to feel like you are continually waiting for results to let you know your baby is healthy.
 The more you know, the less anxious you will be.
 Confusing tests and complex results can be overwhelming, contributing to anxiety.
 If you have any questions about a test or are nervous about the results, bring them up with your doctor or midwife.
 Hopefully, they can answer your questions and help put your mind at ease.

 Remember that the highest probability is that your baby is healthy.
 Worrying isn’t going to do you or your baby any good.
 Easier said than done, I know.
 What you can do is learn about what the different testing options are and make informed decisions.
 Getting educated will give you confidence in your choices of the tests you opt for and confidence to understand the results.